Garbaz/OCamlProseminar/ausarbeitung/Haskell.md

 While `forkIO` provides a very general way for concurrent execution in Haskell, it has, as perhaps noticeable above, three properties that we would like to abstract over for asynchronous computation.

 The first being, that the IO action we are forking does not have any result, the argument to `forkIO` being of type `IO ()`.
-Instead, to hand back a possible result to our parent thread, we have to manually create an `MVar` in the parent thread and capture it in the forked IO action for the child to be able to hand a result back.
+Instead, to hand back a possible result to our parent thread, we have to manually create an `MVar` in the parent thread and capture it in the forked IO action for the child to be able to hand back a result.

-The second being that the child thread can silently crash with an exception, and leave our parent thread running none the wiser.
+The second being that the child thread can silently crash with an exception and leave our parent thread running none the wiser.

 And the third being that, once spawned, our child thread might run indefinitely, even after our parent thread is gone, since it's execution becomes entirely independent of the parent.